 Statutory rape generally describes the situation in which a consenting adult and a consenting minor engage in sexual relations.
 Although the contact is consensual, Texas law prohibits sexual contact between someone younger than 17 years of age, and someone who is more than three years older than the minor, because a minor is legally unable to provide consent.

-Get a Free and Confidential Evaluation of Your Texas Criminal Case
+Get Professional Legal Help With Your Texas Criminal Case

 If you have been charged with a sex crime -- even if it was completely consensual -- you could face jail time and a lifetime on a sex offender registry, depending on the severity of the charge.
 It is in your best interest to seek out professional legal help if you face any of these charges.
-Get some peace of mind today with a free case evaluation from a Texas criminal defense attorney.
+Get some peace of mind today from an experienced Texas criminal defense attorney.

 Contact a qualified attorney.